 Teams will be required to explain their innovative concept, its features and its benefits, how it relates to the Shell Eco-marathon competition and the potential it has for 'real world' application.
 Teams are strongly encouraged to consider all intellectual property developed in conjunction with the Shell Eco-marathon programme as valuable assets and seek professional advice about its protections through patents or trademarks before publishing.

-In order to be eligibility for this Award the winning team must have at least one valid competition attempt, i.e. the team must have a result on the score board.
+To be eligible for the Technical Innovation Award, the winning team must have at least one valid competition attempt, i.e. the team must have a result on the score board.